eecs280staff/tutorials/docs/setup_emacs.md

 ```

 ## Compile and Run
 Some Emacs users compile and run at the command line.
-Some compile and run inside Emacs.
+Others compile and run inside Emacs.
 We'll use the command line in this tutorial.

 ```console
 $ make main.exe